18 Ways (and Counting) for Kids to Bypass Your Parental Controls

 A very common low-tech strategy kids use – just wait till parents fall asleep, sneak back downstairs to retrieve your phone (or another unprotected device), and spend the night on video games and social media!

-Solution: Keep any gadgets not password-protected in your bedroom, hide them, or lock them up.
+Solution: Keep any gadgets that not password-protected in your bedroom, hide them, or lock them up.
+Give kids books to have fun off the screens that is always available and unlimited.

 4. Use tech in offline mode